GMOD/Apollo/docs/Data_loading.md

 ### add-bam-track.pl

-BAM files are natively supported so the file can be read (in chunks) directly from the server with no preprocessing.
+WebApollo natively supports BAM files and the file can be read (in chunks) directly from the server with no preprocessing.

-To use this, copy the BAM+BAM index to your jbrowse data directory, and then use the add-bam-track.pl to add the file to the tracklist.
+To add a BAM track, copy the BAM+BAI files to your data directory, and then use the add-bam-track.pl to add the file to the tracklist.

     mkdir /opt/apollo/data/bam
-    cp pyu_data/simulated-sorted.bam /opt/apollo/data/bam
-    cp pyu_data/simulated-sorted.bam.bai /opt/apollo/data/bam
+    cp pyu_data/simulated-sorted.bam* /opt/apollo/data/bam
     bin/add-bam-track.pl --bam_url bam/simulated-sorted.bam \
        --label simulated_bam --key "simulated BAM" -i /opt/apollo/data/trackList.json

-Note: the `bam_url` parameter is a relative URL to the data directory.
+Note: the `bam_url` parameter is a URL that is relative to the data directory.
 It is not a filepath!

 ### add-bw-track.pl